EllisSK/SESDP-Team-1-Water/Water/README.md

 * StorageModel.ipynb: A jupyter notebook containing the tank storage model.
 * RetentionPondModel.py: A python file containing the runoff and retention pond hydraulic/storage model.
 * PondPlottingTool: A jupyter notebook containing functions to plot results from the retention pond model.
 * PondStatisticsTool.ipynb: A jupyter notebook containing functions to calculate pond performance.
+* BS 8490 Design Calculations.xlsx: An excel document containing calculations used to design the siphonic drainage system.
+* Rainfall Pattern Analysis.xlsx: An excel document containing calculations used to inform base statistics for the rainfall model.